fox-techniques/irene-sankey/README.md

 ## Usage

 The core function in the **Irene-Sankey** package is `traverse_sankey_flow`.
-By passing a pandas DataFrame and selecting string columns in the order of the flow, you can quickly generate a required source-targer pair map to generate Sankey diagram.
+By passing a pandas DataFrame and selecting string columns in the order of the flow, you can quickly generate a required source-target pair map to generate Sankey diagram.

 ## Contribution